magicdawn/raycast-extension-search-repo-issues/README.md

 with this extension, I can open issue quickly.
 But it's not bound to this task.

+## Install Guide

+not published to Raycast store & will not, use source code instead

+- `git clone <repo>`
+- `pnpm install`
+- `pnpm dev` this will install the extension, then close
+- `pnpm build` use the build version

 ## usage

 ### config the extension